The Daily Beast; CNN

-Kimberly Dozier is a CBS News correspondent working primarily in Baghdad since August 2003.
+Kimberly Dozier is a contributing writer to The Daily Beast and CNN.
+Dozier previously was a CBS News correspondent working primarily in Baghdad.
 She has covered Iraq and the Middle East extensively for the CBS Evening News, The Early Show, and CBS Radio News.

 Prior to her CBS News appointment, she was the chief correspondent for WCBS-TV New York’s Middle East bureau in Jerusalem (February 2002-August 2003), from where she covered the ongoing Israeli-Palestinian conflict and the war in Iraq.